 Do you ever get audience members who you try and involve with your show that won’t co-operate?

-Rarely at a tour show, since the audience are a little more theatre-y that comedy club types.
-But in Edinburgh during the Fringe I was on pretty late so had some difficult ones – Jay from the Inbetweeners came on a stag do and his friends heckled me.
+Rarely at a tour show, since the audience are a little more theatre-y than comedy club types.
+But in Edinburgh during the Fringe I was on pretty late so had some difficult ones – Jay from The Inbetweeners came on a stag do and his friends heckled me.
 Not ideal.

-Do you ever have to change your show to fit with an audience?
+Do you ever change your show to fit with an audience?

 I always do a bit of local research to drop in some references, I think people really appreciate that!

 I love the shows, and hanging out with my lovely support act Katie – we have a laugh whilst basically touring the grimmest service stations in the country!